autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/calibrating-sensors/lidar-lidar-calibration/index.md

 We need a sample bag file for the lidar-lidar calibration process which includes raw lidar topics.
+Also, we recommend using an outlier-filtered point cloud for mapping because this point cloud includes a cropped vehicle point cloud.
+Therefore, vehicle points are not included in the map.
+When you start the bag recording, you should not move the vehicle for the first 5 seconds for better mapping performace.
 The following shows an example of a bag file used for this calibration:

 ??? note "ROS 2 Bag example of our calibration process for tutorial_vehicle"